jargonised/space-game/README.md

 # Space Game made in C

-Basically all invaders I created from simple squares.
+Basically all invaders have been created from simple squares.